stratworld/strat/docsSrc/markdown/Guides/Hello World.md

 }
 ```

-5) Run lit deploy (we don't need to build again--we can use the same .sys file!)
+5) Run lit deploy (we don't need to build again--we can use the same .sys file)

 ```bash
   $ litc deploy ./HelloWorld.sys